-Vasquez served from 1992 to 1996 as a cavalry scout in the US Army and then as a combat medic, nurse and EMT instructor from 1997 to 2005 before applying to be discharged as a conscientious objector.
+Vasquez served from 1992 to 1996 as a cavalry scout in the U.S. Army and then as a combat medic, nurse and emergency medical technician instructor from 1997 to 2005 before applying to be discharged as a conscientious objector.
 He was honorably discharged in May 2007 at the rank of staff sergeant.

 Vasquez is one of 14 antiwar veterans and conscientious objectors traveling along the campaign trail to hold both Republican and Democratic presidential candidates accountable for their rhetoric on veterans’ issues and foreign policy.
 Vasquez says their group wants to show that Trump and other candidates are simply pandering to vets rather than substantively addressing their needs, and that many of their proposals would harm their interests rather than help.

 The contingent is associated with IVAW and its sister organization Veterans for Peace, as well as Beyond the Choir, a strategy group that is working to help veterans become leaders in progressive social justice movements by providing a strong critique of foreign policy at a time when the national antiwar movement has waned.
-In the past few weeks, they have directly challenged GOP candidates, including Marco Rubio and John Kasich, and others who have since dropped out of the race, including Jeb Bush, Rand Paul, Carly Fiorina and Rick Santorum, on issues such as the Iraq war, welcoming refugees to the United States, Islamophobia and war profiteering.
+In the past few weeks, they have directly challenged GOP candidates, including Sen. Marco Rubio (R-Florida) and Ohio Gov. John Kasich, and others who have since dropped out of the race, including former Florida Gov. Jeb Bush, Sen. Rand Paul (R-Kentucky) businesswoman Carly Fiorina and former Sen. Rick Santorum (R-Pennsylvania), on issues such as the Iraq war, welcoming refugees to the United States, Islamophobia and war profiteering.

-The group is injecting veterans’ concerns into a presidential debate, in which, for the first time in modern US politics, no candidate from either party currently in the primary race has ever served in the military.
-(Rick Perry, Lindsey Graham and Jim Webb had served, but are no longer in the race.)
+The group is injecting veterans’ concerns into a presidential debate in which, for the first time in modern U.S. politics, no candidate from either party currently in the primary race has ever served in the military.
+(Former Texas Gov. Rick Perry, Sen. Lindsey Graham (R-South Carolina) and former Sen. Jim Webb (D-Virginia) had served but are no longer in the race.)

 Vasquez asked Santorum about the deportations of immigrant veterans after their deployments to Iraq and Afghanistan, and what he would do to prevent such deportations in the future.
 According to Vasquez and others, Santorum was shocked to hear that veterans were being deported.
 Other candidates simply snubbed the vets, such as Bush when he was confronted about his support for the Iraq war.